-Parents and families are our best allies but finding time to communicate with them can be timely and redundant.
-Yet we all know that communicating with parents and families can set the tone for your entire school year.
+Communicating with parents and families can be time-consuming.
+But, they are our most important allies.
+Yet we all know that how we are communicating with parents can set the tone for your entire school year.
 So how can we personalize our communication while making it quick and easy?
 I’ve got you covered … with these easy and effective ways to communicate with parents and families.

 You can even take it a step further and include regular communication about student growth and needs.
 Send a quick note home about needing work on basic addition facts, make a phone call saying little Sue rocked her spelling test, or communicate with these pre-made Kindergarten communication sheets.